zenparsing/js-classes-1.1/docs/assumptions-and-constraints.md

   - This constraint rules out `#`-prefixed private field names.

+### C4.
+Traditional access specifiers are taken

+Given the usage of `private` and `protected` in TypeScript, we can't change the meaning of these keywords within class bodies without significant disruption to TypeScript.

+  - This constraint rules out `private` declarations in the class body.

 ## Additional Considerations

 - The WeakMap model of private state works well for most use cases, including edge cases like "super-override".